 The relevant law is the Regulatory Reform (Fire Safety) Order 2005.

-Regular fire risk assessments are a legal requirement, and the local Fire Brigade make inspections to ensure they are in place.
+In these countries, regular fire risk assessments are a legal requirement, and the local Fire Brigade make inspections to ensure they are in place.
 If fire risk assessments are not conducted, the person responsible for your building can be fined or sent to prison.

 There must be someone designated as the Responsible Person for fire safety in your block (usually the owner or landlord.)